enkidevs/curriculum/typescript/introduction/tsc-basic-types/tsc-object-type-comparison.md

 TypeScript has 3 ways to represent an object with slightly different behaviors.

-> 💡 An object can be thought of as a collection of named values
+> 💡 An object can be thought of as a collection of name value pairs

 ### `Object`